mazenmhd/personalWP/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
 Mazen Mohamad is a researcher at RISE Research Institutes of Sweden.
-His research interests include Security Assurance of Autonomous Vehicles and the usage of Artifical Inteligence for Cybersecurity.
+His research interests include Security Assurance of Autonomous Vehicles and the usage of Artificial Intelligence for Cybersecurity.

 {style="text-align: justify;"}